Feedback and Complaints Policy & Procedure

 Start by talking with the person with whom you have a disagreement and try to resolve the problem.
 You can do this in person by talking or by writing about your disagreement or with the help of a friend or advisor.

 If you would like to do it in writing, you may find it helpful to use the letter outline that is attached (attachment #1).
 The letter can be handed to the staff person or mailed to the address on the letter outline.
+You can also fill out the form at the bottom of the page.

-Step 2: Discussion with the Supervisor/Coordinator
+Step 2: Discussion with the Coordinator

 Step 3: Discussion with the Program Manager

-Step 4: Discussion with the Executive Director
+Step 4: Discussion with the Director of Services

-Within 20 working days of receiving your letter, a meeting will be arranged with a Committee of the Board of Directors and the Executive Director.
-At this meeting you can share with them your concern(s).
-You will also be told about the date, time and place that the meeting will take place.
-Again, if it is helpful to you feel free to bring a friend or advisor along to the meeting with you.
+Within 10 working days of receiving your letter, a meeting will be arranged to talk about your concern in detail.
+The Executive Director may form a small Committee to meet with you, including a member of our management team and coordinator team who are not involved in the complaint.
+This Committee will receive your complaint and review the actions taken to respond so far.
+You will be told about the date, time and place that the meeting will take place.
+If it is helpful to you, please feel free to bring a friend or advisor along to the meeting with you.

-Ministry of Community and Social Services
+Ministry of Children, Community and Social Services, Central Region Office

 Developmental Services